alexk99/the_router/pppoe_perf_tests.md

 | 95 | 1000000000 | 979672488 | 14127746 | 2,032751 |

 ## Conclustion
-TheRouter is able to forward 13.3Mpps of pppoe packets for 30k subsribers session on a desktop class processfor using only 6 cores.
+TheRouter is able to forward 13.3Mpps of PPPoE packets for 30k subscribers sessions using a desktop class processor with 6 cores.